Homo naledi: Build

-Concerning the spine, only the 10th and 11th thoracic vertebrae (in the chest region) are preserved from presumably a single individual, which are proportionally similar to those of contemporary Homo, though are the smallest recorded of any hominin.
+Concerning the spine, only the tenth and eleventh thoracic vertebrae (in the chest region) are preserved from presumably a single individual, which are proportionally similar to those of contemporary Homo, although being the smallest recorded of any hominin.
 The two transverse processes of the vertebra, which jut out diagonally, are most similar to those of Neanderthals.
 The neural canals within are proportionally large, similar to modern humans, Neanderthals, and H. e. georgicus.
-The 11th rib is straight like that of A. afarensis, and the 12th rib is robust in cross-section like that of Neanderthals.
-Like Neanderthals, the 12th rib appears to have supported strong intercostal muscles above, and a strong quadratus lumborum muscle below.
-However, unlike Neanderthals, there was weak attachment to the diaphragm.
-Overall, this H. naledi specimen appears to have been small-bodied compared to other Homo, though it is unclear if this single specimen is representative of the species.
+The eleventh rib is straight like that of A. afarensis, and the twelfth rib is robust in cross-section like that of Neanderthals.
+Like Neanderthals, the twelfth rib appears to have supported strong intercostal muscles above, and a strong quadratus lumborum muscle below.
+Unlike Neanderthals, there was weak attachment to the diaphragm.
+Overall, this H. naledi specimen appears to have been small-bodied compared with other Homo species, although it is unclear whether this single specimen is representative of the species.

 The shoulders are more similar to those of australopithecines, with the shoulder blade situated higher on the back and farther from the midline, short clavicles, and little or no humeral torsion.
 Elevated shoulder and clavicle bones indicate a narrow chest.
 The pelvis and legs have features reminiscent of Australopithecus, including anterposteriorly compressed (from front to back) femoral necks, mediolaterally compressed (from left to right) tibiae, and a somewhat circular fibular neck; which indicate a wide abdomen.
 This combination would preclude efficient endurance running in H. naledi, unlike H. erectus and descendants.
 Instead, H. naledi appears to have been more arboreal.